data-forge/data-forge-js/README.md

 	}

-Extract out an array of values from a series.
+Extract the values from the series as an array.
 Note that this could be an expensive operation.
-Lazy evaluation of the entire data frame may be forced to complete.
+Lazy evaluation of the entire-data frame may be forced to complete.

 	var arrayOfValues = someSeries.toValues();

 ## Enumerating an index

-Getting the index from a data frame:
+Getting the index from a data-frame:

 	var index = dataFrame.getIndex();